Last updated on January 23, 2025

 Scroll Rack | Illustration by Heather Hudson

 Magic cardboard’s getting really expensive these days, and some cards aren’t getting cheaper.
-Some cards can’t be reprinted at all thanks to the Reserved List, while some more recent cards like Sheoldred, the Apocalypse reach the $50+ mark and aren’t going anywhere.
+Some cards can’t be reprinted at all thanks to the Reserved List, while some cards like Sheoldred, the Apocalypse surpass the $80+ mark and aren’t going anywhere.
 What to do?

 Let’s dive in!